| Provider | Runs on | Use case | Status |

 The local sandbox offers no isolation.
 Agents can read and modify any file on the host.
 Use

-docker, daytona, or exe when running untrusted workflows or when you need a reproducible environment.Docker
+docker or daytona when running untrusted workflows or when you need a reproducible environment.Docker

 The Docker sandbox runs all tool operations inside a Docker container.
 The host working directory is bind-mounted into the container, so file changes are visible on both sides.Prerequisites